-The OCWI and OCWI analyst unit have been extremely successful in locating and recovering missing, endangered, and/or abducted children known to the child welfare system, and will continue assisting both the Department and law enforcement in this effort.
+The OCWI continues to support the Department by providing joint investigation training throughout the state to DCS staff and community partners.
+An OCWI staff member is housed at the DCS Child Abuse Hotline.
+This position is responsible for quality assurance as it relates to the addition of the criminal conduct tracking characteristic to reports.
+This position also completes training for hotline staff related to criminal conduct allegations.
+The OCWI continues to be successful in locating and recovering missing, endangered, and/or abducted children known to the child welfare system, and will continue assisting both the Department and law enforcement in this effort.